Degree Offered

 Departmental Requirements for the B.S. in Data Science

-- Calculation of the GPA in the Major: A minimum GPA of 2.5 across all classes applied to the Data Science Major Requirements is required.
-If a class is repeated, the second attempt will be included in the calculation of the GPA, unless it is subject to the D/F repeat policy.
+- Calculation of Major GPA: A minimum GPA of a 2.0 is required in all courses applied to major requirements.
+If a course is repeated, all attempts will be included the calculation of the GPA, unless the course is eligible for a D/F repeat.

 Curriculum Requirements